Struggling to repay your credit card balance? Use our credit card repayment to plan your repayment schedule and pay off your credit cards sooner.

-Introducing the Credit Card Finder® credit card calculator perfect for calculating your interest repayments and when you will repay your debt.
-If you are looking to calculate what you could potentially save by using a balance transfer, use our balance transfer calculator.
-Balance Transfer Credit Cards are worth considering to help you repay your credit card debt faster.
+Discover the ultimate way to pay off multiple credit cards by using the Credit Card Finder® credit card repayment calculator.
+Use the credit card repayment calculator to find the right repayment strategy for you.
+Plus, if you are looking to calculate what you could potentially save by using a balance transfer, use our balance transfer calculator.
+A Balance Transfer Credit Card is worth considering to help you repay your credit card debt faster.

 Low Interest Balance Transfer Credit Card

-The ANZ Low Rate credit card offers a low interest rate on purchases and balance transfers with a low annual fee.
+The St.George Vertigo credit card offers a low interest rate on purchases and balance transfers with a low annual fee.

 - Cash Advance Rate of 21.49% p.a.

 How do I prioritise which card to pay off first?

 Pay off the card with the highest interest rate first.